SAP-archive/kubernetes-deployment-orchestrator/doc/user_guide.md

     self.base = depends_on("/tmp/base",">= 1.0")
 ```

-If you install this package, shalm automatically ensures,
+If you install this package, kdo automatically ensures,
 that all required dependencies are installed.

 ### Catalog

-You can setup catalogs in your `~/.shalm/config` file
+You can setup catalogs in your `~/.kdo/config` file

 ```yaml
 catalogs: